yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/padraic.md

 *   4: Developer also adds a screencast, tutorial or other wow factor
 *   3: Developer provides easy to navigate documentation showing how to setup and contribute to the application
-*   2: Developer provides barebones documentation showing how to get the dev environment up and running
-*   1: Developer provides insufficient documentation
+*   2: Developer provides barebones documentation showing how to get the dev environment up and running **   1: Developer provides insufficient documentation ** -- Too much other stuff going on and documentation was left out.

 ### 6. Accessibility

 *   4: Developer expertly implements features to follow accessibility best practices
-*   3: Developer implements code to increase accessibility
-*   2: Developer considers accessibility issues but has not yet produced code to address them
+*   3: Developer implements code to increase accessibility **   2: Developer considers accessibility issues but has not yet produced code to address them ** -- I'm aware of the issues, but again, the project got too complicated with the new tech.
 *   1: Developer does not consider accessibility issues

 ---------------